tozny/sdk-csharp/README.md

 - **Using the JavaScript SDK:** Clone a local copy of the js-sdk to your device.
 Add `console.log(record)` before decrypting the record [here](https://github.com/tozny/js-sdk/blob/c5176da3ae681bcc7077ec7b325c5922d564096d/lib/storage/client.js#L201).
 Import the local copy of the js-sdk to a node project and follow the js-sdk documentation to create and read a record.
 When reading the record, the encrypted record will now print to your console.
 - **Using the Dashboard:** Select any client in your dashboard and click the + button next to the Records header.
 Click on the newly created record and locate your network requests in your browser.
 Select the request for `https://api.e3db.com/v1/storage/records/[record ID]`.
 The encrypted record will be printed in the response.
 All encrypted data is listed under `data`.
+- **Using the C SDK:** Follow the C SDK instructions to create a record, and run the example script to print the encrypted record.

 Now that you have an encrypted record and a client config, you can fetch an access key and decrypt your record.